 Fujifilm seems to have managed the transition from film to digital better in the long run than their major rival, Kodak, has.
 Kodak was an early pioneer of digital but somewhere along the line got off on the wrong track.
 Fujifilm was fashionably late to the party, but in the past few years, they’ve been putting out some excellent and innovative mirrorless cameras.
 Sure, they can be a little quirky at times.
 But they’re also very, very good.

-The FujiFilm X-Pro1, X100S, and others in the FujiFilm X-series are damn good cameras, period.
-They’re rapidly closing the gap in image quality with a full-featured DSLR while being much smaller, lighter, and in some cases offering much better weather proofing.
-And it doesn’t hurt that that look great with their retro styling.
+The Fujifilm X-Pro1, X100S, and others in the Fujifilm X-series are damn good cameras, period.
+They’re rapidly closing the gap in image quality with a full-featured DSLR while being much smaller, lighter, and in some cases offering much better weatherproofing.
+And it doesn’t hurt that they look great with their retro styling.

-The latest addition to the X-series is the FujiFilm X-T1.
-I recently had the chance to put it through its paces by shooting with it for about a week.
+The latest addition to the X-series is the Fujifilm X-T1.
+I recently had the chance to put it through its paces.
 I tested it with the 18-55mm Fujinon kit lens.
 It’s also available as a camera body only and as a kit with an 18-135mm lens.

 I’m much more interested in whether a camera helps me get the shot, and if it does, that the image quality is as high as I want it to be.